TiesPetersen/OrderBookMatchingEngine/README.md

 ## Testing

 The project includes unit tests for the order book implementation, covering core functionalities such as adding orders, matching orders, and canceling orders.
 See the `tests` folder for test cases and expected outcomes.
+Also see the [Build and Run](#build-and-run) section for instructions on how to build and run the tests.

 ## Dependencies & Tooling
 **Language:** C++20